binchenX/understand_container/docs/ch6.md

 -               },
 ```

-start the container and list the user.
+Start the container and list the user.

 ```
 $ sudo runc run xyxy12